jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

 **INSTALLING THE DRIVER AND MODIFYING THE DSN**

-Ensure you install the requisite unixodbc packages before the pip pyodbc install.
+Install the requisite unixodbc packages:
-I was able to  install everything incorrectly, uninstall it, and reinstall with no problems so there _shouldn't_ be any irritations with half-installed packages if you need to redo.

     sudo apt-get install -y unixodbc
     sudo apt-get install -y unixodbc-dev

+Download and install the Progress ODBC driver.
+This requires registration as stated in the parent "Installation" section.
+(I tried to find a curl install and make this more automated to no avail.)
-You need to register before you can download from the Pivotal website; no curl install Once you've done this, the requisite tar file is underneath "Progress DataDirect Connect64 XE for ODBC for Pivotal Greenplum for Linux 64-bit" https://network.pivotal.io/products/pivotal-gpdb#/releases/848083/file_groups/3302

-Download the file from the website and extract:
+"Progress DataDirect Connect64 XE for ODBC for Pivotal Greenplum for Linux 64-bit" https://network.pivotal.io/products/pivotal-gpdb#/releases/848083/file_groups/3302 Download the file from the website and extract:

     cd ~/Downloads
     tar -zxvf "PROGRESS_DATADIRECT_CONNECT64_ODBC_7.1.6+7.16.389.HOTFIX_LINUX_64.tar.gz"

+Run dos2unix on the extracted script and also install ksh if needed (it was missing on Ubuntu 20.04).
-run extracted Korn shell install script [in same directory you just executed the tar] run dos2unix and also install Korn shell if necessary [it's missing on Ubuntu 20.04]
+Run dos2unix and also install Korn shell if necessary [it's missing on Ubuntu 20.04]:

     sudo apt install dos2unix
     dos2unix unixmi.ksh